elliotgunn/ml-cs-practice/machine-learning/elliot/elliot_k_means.md

 - easily adapts to new examples

 Cons:
-- gets stuck in local minima, so your first result may not be the best one.
+- centroids are picked randomly, so your first result may not be the best one.
 Have to run it multiple times with different initial centroids and the one with the lowest error is chosen
 - doesn't do well with outliers
 - have to pick optimal k-value manually
 - order of data impacts final results